akhanf/eplink-spred2bids-eeg/README.md

 # eplink-spred2bids
-Snakemake workflow for downloading and converting EpLink MRI data to BIDS
+Snakemake workflow for downloading and converting EpLink EEG data to BIDS

 ## Prerequisites: